HomeDev GuideRecipesAPI Reference

 Describes TinyMCE editor plug-in features.

-The following are Optimizely plug-ins from the EPiServer.CMS.TinyMce package:
+The following Optimizely plug-ins are included in the EPiServer.CMS.TinyMce package:

 • epi-link – Handles links to Optimizely content and links to external content.